MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ### Create machines for managed servers

-You've installed OpenJDK 11, and Red Hat JBoss EAP 7.4 on `adminVM`, which will run as the domain controller server.
+You've installed OpenJDK 11, and Red Hat JBoss EAP 7.4 on `adminVM`, which runs as the domain controller server.
 You still need to prepare machines to run the two host controller servers.
-Next, you'll create a snapshot of `adminVM` and prepare machines for two managed severs, `mspVM1` and `mspVM2`.
+Next, you create a snapshot of `adminVM` and prepare machines for two managed severs, `mspVM1` and `mspVM2`.

 This section introduces an approach to prepare machines with the snapshot of `adminVM`.
 Return to your terminal that has Azure CLI signed in, then follow these steps: